dennisseidel/dennisseidel.github.io/docs/architecture.md

 title: Architecture
 ---

+> Definition: Software architecture identifies the modules and their responsibilities, releationships between modules, patterns, technologies and system wide NFRs choices like security, scalability and fault tolerance.

 I apply the Principles of an [Evolutionary Architecture - watch for more details -](https://www.youtube.com/watch?v=8bEsNT7jdC4&t=112s&index=57&list=WL) to handle *Change*:

 > An evolutionary architecture supports **incremental**, **guided change** as a first principle along **multiple dimensions**